 JJ has led interdisciplinary projects in basic science and clinical research relating to regenerative medicine and orthopaedics.
-She has received two institutional best manuscript awards (Rebecca Cooper Medal 2017, Institute of Bone and Joint Research Award 2019) and the 2019 Young Investigator Award from the Australasian Wound & Tissue Repair Society (AWTRS).
+Her research has been recognised by the 2020 Bob Fraser New Investigator Award from the Matrix Biology Society of Australia and New Zealand (MBSANZ), the 2019 Young Investigator Award from the Australasian Wound & Tissue Repair Society (AWTRS), and three best manuscript awards.
 One of her publications (J Mater Chem B 2015) from a collaboration with Tufts University she established during her Endeavour Research Fellowship (2011) was publicised as a Science Highlight article by the NIH.
-She has delivered >40 conference presentations and received >15 best presentation awards.
+She has delivered >45 conference presentations and received >15 best presentation awards.
 She is a co-inventor on a patent granted in Australia, Japan, Europe and USA.
 She was selected from internationally competitive applicants to join the Osteoarthritis Research Society International (OARSI) Young Investigator Committee in 2019, and the Tissue Engineering journal Young Investigator Council in 2016.

 JJ is also an Honorary Associate at the Kolling Institute, Faculty of Medicine and Health, and at the School of Biomedical Engineering, Faculty of Engineering, both at the University of Sydney.